Triceratops Dinosaur Amigurumi

 Community Showcase

-You need a Basic account or higher to submit your project.
+You need an account to submit your photo.

 1. Just found this video yesterday, so easy to follow.
 Have already made 2 for our local hospital in Beaudesert Australia, for sick kids attending the E.D. department.
 One thing on the instructions above the m.p.
 Mini Picot has been omitted from the abreviations.